 Wouldn’t it be nice if the treatment of depression was simple?
 Unfortunately, there’s nothing simple about depression treatment in the real world.
-Treatment-resistant depression (TRD) refers to illness that hasn’t respond to trials of adequate duration and dosage of at least two antidepressants.
+Treatment-resistant depression (TRD) refers to depression that hasn’t responded to trials of adequate duration and dosage of at least two antidepressants.
 It’s important that previous medication trials be long enough that you’re actually seeing the therapeutic effect (or lack thereof) and not just side effects.
 For people who do experience treatment resistance, it may be that treatments that were trialled didn’t work in the first place, or it may be a matter of what worked before has stopped working.

 STAR*D (Sequenced Treatment Alternatives to Relieve Depression), a large study conducted under real-world conditions, found that only about 1/3 of people get well with one anti-depressant trial, a further 1/4 get well with a second trial, and only 67% get well after a fourth medication trial.
 That’s a whole lot of people not getting well.
 So if you fall into that category of TRD, what are your options?